AmberRK/FamilyFrame/SDP.md

 ### Risk Identification and Prioritization

-The tree creation system breaks.
+1. The tree creation system breaks.
-Database runs into issues (when being put into place) Database runs into issues (when being accessed to save and pull trees by user) Minor features won’t be implemented in time
+2. Database runs into issues (when being put into place)
+3. Database runs into issues (when being accessed to save and pull trees by user)
+4. Minor features won’t be implemented in time

 ### Risk Mitigation

-How will risk factors be addressed?
-By when?
+1. Keep backups of the progress and closely watch for any errors when testing the final product
+2. Closely watch for any SQL errors and ensure there is no conflicts
+3. Debug, pinpoint the issues, attempt to find a solution
+4. Chop unimportant ideas, organize the priority of important features

 What are you going to prototype?
+Huh?

 9\.
 CONFIGURATION AND VERSION CONTROL
 ------------------------------------